 “Obtained” means to receive, to choose by lot, to decide by gambling, with the implication that the process relates somehow to God’s will or favor.
 The church selected Judas by a decision based on the casting of lots,

-Believers in Asia Minor came to Christ by process of divine choice.
+Believers in Asia Minor came to Christ by the process of divine choice.
 God allots our faith to us.
 We do not acquire it for ourselves but receive it by divine grace.
 It comes to us independent from our control.
 It comes to us as in the casting of lots.
-God in His sovereignty chose them for His own.
+God, in His sovereignty, chose them for His own.
 No merit of our own deserves such salvation.
 Our merit comes through Christ.

 God assigns each Christian to His eternal plan.

 God assigns every person who believes in Christ to His eternal plan.
-We may have failed in every possible way as Christians but we are still in the plan of God.
+We may have failed in every possible way as Christians, but we are still in the plan of God.
 God has a purpose for our lives.
-God plan for the Christian begins with 1 John 1:9.
+God’s plan for the Christian begins with 1 John 1:9.
 Exercising that promise frees us to serve the Lord again.

 God assigns people to eternal life apart from merit.
 We cannot work for salvation because Christ already has done all of the work necessary for salvation.